 View Jose’s Full Profile →

 Jose Jimenez is a second-year MPH student in Health Policy and Management.
 He is originally from El Monte and lived in West Covina before coming to graduate school, both cities near Los Angeles.
-He earned his bachelor's degree at UCLA, where he studied Psychobiology and received a minor in Korean Languages.
+He earned his bachelor's degree at UCLA, where he studied psychobiology and received a minor in Korean Languages.
 Before starting graduate school at UC Berkeley, he worked at a FQHC clinic in South Los Angeles and Northeast Los Angeles.
 He was primary involved in front desk operations, improving clinic procedures and protocols, and most recently he oversaw a quality improvement project to reduce same-day appointment wait times.
 This past summer, he interned at Contra Costa Regional Medical Center, a safety-net county hospital, where he was involved in the Digital Disparities project, which aimed to address the low patient portal enrollment among the primarily Spanish-speaking population.
 Jose is passionate about serving the Latinx and low-income communities and communities that lack access to affordable and comprehensive health care coverage.
 During his free time, he likes to cook, go out to eat, drink boba, go jogging and hiking, and watch TV, YouTube, and Netflix.
 He is a Disney and Disneyland fanatic.
 His current favorite show is Game of Thrones.

 View Justin’s Full Profile →

 Justin Yoo is a first-year MPH student in Health Policy and Management.
-He grew up in southern California and graduated from UC Berkeley in 2014 with a bachelors in Integrative Biology.
-Afterwards he worked in a variety of health related settings, coordinating epidemiological TB research at a local health department, helping people sign up for health insurance, and assisting in vascular procedures at an outpatient surgical center.
+He grew up in southern California and graduated from UC Berkeley in 2014 with a bachelors degree in Integrative Biology.
+Afterwards he worked in a variety of health-related settings, coordinating epidemiological TB research at a local health department, helping people sign up for health insurance, and assisting in vascular procedures at an outpatient surgical center.
 From these diverse experiences he became interested in learning more about the richly-fragmented nature of the U.S. health system and hopes to work to improve issues in care delivery, patient costs, and immigrant health.
-In his off time he like to ride his bike, go to the Berkeley Marina, and do some yoga.
+In his time off he like to ride his bike, go to the Berkeley Marina, and do yoga.

 View Michelle’s Full Profile →

-Michelle Carrera is a first-year MPH student in Health Policy & Management.
+Michelle Carrera is a first-year MPH student in Health Policy and Management.
 She earned her bachelor’s degree at Boston University, where she studied International Relations, with minors in Public Health and Women’s & Gender studies.
 Michelle has experience working with community-based participatory research projects focused on health disparities in low-income and Latinx populations.
-Prior to graduate school, Michelle served two years as an AmeriCorps member with the International Rescue Committee, helping recently resettled refugees with acute and chronic health needs in the Intensive Case Management program navigate healthcare systems in the US.
+Prior to graduate school, Michelle served two years as an AmeriCorps member with the International Rescue Committee, helping recently resettled refugees with acute and chronic health needs in the Intensive Case Management program navigate healthcare systems in the United States.
 Michelle’s interests include quality of care, coordination of care, Medicaid policy, and improving access to care for low-income populations.
-Originally from Miami, FL, in her free time she enjoys road trips, visiting National Parks, and spending time with family.
+Originally from Miami, in her free time she enjoys road trips, visiting National Parks, and spending time with family.